Line 6 Helix Review

 - 2 Stereo Jack outputs

 - A Phones Output

 - Variax in, just in case you want to interface the Line 6 Variax with the Helix

 - A L6 Out to interface the Helix with other Line 6 products

 There’s no doubt about the fact that on stage and in the studio, a great guitar tube amp, with great pedals in front of it and the right player can seriously make the difference in obtaining THE TONE.

-What companies like Line 6 are trying to make since more than 20 years now is trying to get as close as possible to that idea of sound: the touch sensitivity, the headroom, the harmonics, the joy of playing.
+What companies like Line 6 are trying to make for more than 20 years now is trying to get as close as possible to that idea of sound: the touch sensitivity, the headroom, the harmonics, and the joy of playing.

 I have to admit that Line 6 has gained more and more of my respect over the years.
 I have had a POD 2.0 back in the days and now even the POD line has improved and got better and better.